tonethar/IGME-230-Fall-2018/projects/project-4.md

 # Project 4 - Sprite-based Game or Experience (DRAFT)
-Using PixiJS, create an interactive game or experience.
+Using PixiJS, create an interactive game or rich media "experience":

-For this project you (and optionally a partner) are creating a JavaScript-driven game or "experience", as you outlined in Project 1.
-You will be updating/re-writing your web site from Project 1 to reflect the game/experience you intend to create (in other words, you are allowed to change your original idea).
+- For this project you (and optionally a partner) are creating a JavaScript-driven game or experience, as you outlined in Project 1
+- You will be updating/re-writing your web site from Project 1 to reflect the game/experience you intend to create (in other words, you are allowed to change your original idea).

 You will use ONE of these technology "stacks":
 - JavaScript & PixiJS (which wraps WebGL):